All Blacks run rampant against Wales to end Rugby World Cup on a high

 Reminder of New Zealand's pedigree

 New Zealand exploded out of the blocks and crossed the line inside five minutes.
 Prop Moody's marauding run set the tone before Barrett scythed his way through the Welsh defence to dot down under the posts on 13 minutes.
-Mo'Unga converted twice and inside a quarter of an hour, Wales was 14-0 down.
+Mo'unga converted twice and inside a quarter of an hour, Wales was 14-0 down.

-The men in red roused themselves from their inertia — partly the result of a spate of unfortunate injuries, partly from the bruising 19-16 semi-final defeat by South Africa last Sunday — and registered their first score on 19 minutes.
+The men in red roused themselves from their inertia — partly the result of a spate of unfortunate injuries, partly from the bruising 19-16 semifinal defeat by South Africa last Sunday — and registered their first score on 19 minutes.
 A slick back line move following 15 phases gave fullback Amos a gap in the line to score.
 Rhys Patchell kicked the conversion, as well as a penalty, and Wales were back in it.

 But New Zealand has gears that others can't reach, and it effortlessly ramped up the intensity.
 Smith, playing his final game for the All Blacks, scored two tries before the end of the first half.
 His second just before the gong was preceded by a disdainful hand off in the face of Wales' scrumhalf Tomos Williams.